reinderien/inspiration/readme.md

 search space would then need to occur across SIMD elements, with all elements in the core using the same ƒ set.
 The top-level parent would divide the ƒ search space across cores.

-### Gray-code
+### Gray code

+Whenever a new ƒ is attempted in the naïve algorithm, it takes O(n) time to re-evaluate the LHS in order to compare it to _y_ on the RHS.
+But some improvement can be made, by ensuring that only one ƒ<sub>j</sub> changes at a time, reducing this factor to O(1).

-[Gray code](https://en.wikipedia.org/wiki/Gray_code) is a method of incrementing binary numbers such that only one digit changes at a time, but all possible values are still visited.
-For instance, for a 3-bit integer:
+[Gray code](https://en.wikipedia.org/wiki/Gray_code#n-ary_Gray_code) is a method of incrementing numbers such that only one digit changes at a time, but all possible values are still visited.
+For instance, for a 3-bit binary integer:

     0 0 0
     0 0 1